The Korea Times: Controversy

 On September 11, 2015, "The Thoughts of the Times" column published an article titled "Why won't you sit next to me on the subway?"
 It criticized Koreans for avoiding foreigners in public transport and exhibited unstable and aggressive traits in the writer.
 The article was quickly uncovered as a practical joke.
 Chief editorial writer Oh Young-jin apologized to readers, threatening law enforcement involvement in future cases, and pledging to keep the paper's open-door policy, inviting readers, professional or untrained, to contribute.

 On June 2, 2017, then-managing editor Oh Young-jin published a contentious article titled "Holocaust vs. comfort women" in which he tried to answer which was worse: Nazi Germany's Holocaust or Imperial Japan's wartime sex slavery.
 On June 5 he published a selection of reader feedback, including one holocaust denier who claimed there were no gas chambers, and that any gassing done was to kill disease-carrying lice to protect the prisoners, saying "Gassing was a life-saving measure, not a homicidal one."
 On June 14, he published a letter from a German teacher titled "Holocaust happened" refuting the Holocaust denier and decrying the newspaper for publishing her claims.

 The Korea Times has been criticized for republishing tabloid news, especially on cryptozoology and UFO sightings.
-It has reposted articles from Weekly World News and The Onion, including a widely spread article naming Kim Jong-un "The Onion's sexiest man alive" for 2012.
+It has reposted articles from Weekly World News and The Onion, including a widely spread article naming Kim Jong Un "The Onion's sexiest man alive" for 2012.

 Modern Korean Literature Translation Awards

 The Korea Times established the Modern Korean Literature Translation Awards on its 20th anniversary in 1970, to lay the groundwork for promotion of Korean literature internationally and ultimately to produce a Nobel literature laureate from Korea.

+Over the decades, it has awarded rising stars in Korean literature translation.
+Past winners include Sora Kim-Russell, Bruce Fulton who won three times for short story translations in 1985, 1987 and 1989, and Brother Anthony, who won the top prize for poetry in 1991 with his translation of "Headmaster Abe" by Ko Un.
+Brother Anthony later served on the judging panel for the awards from 1996 until 2023.
+Richard Rutt had also been a judge from 1970 to 1973, and Chang Wang-rok, who received commendation awards in 1970 and 1976, was judge between 1982 and 1988.
+The current three judges are Jung Ha-yun (2000 short story top prize winner), Janet Hong (2001 short story top prize winner), and Dafna Zur (2004 short story top prize winner).

+Other awards

+The Korea Times also runs several other annual awards.

+The Economic Essay Contest invites Korean and foreign university undergrad and grad students to contribute essays on economy-related topics.
+Winners receive cash prizes.
+Woori Bank is a sponsor.

+The Global Korea Youth Awards were established in 2012 under the name Multicultural Youth Awards, in cooperation with the Ministry of Gender Equality and Family to encourage students from multicultural households.